Hope for those with learning disabilities

 How it works

-Brain Integration Therapy corrects developmental deficits and stimulates new pathways in the brain.
+Brain Integration Therapy corrects developmental deficits and actively stimulates new, lasting pathways in the brain.

 In the 1960s, Dr’s Glenn and Robert Doman discovered six patterns of development that arise from various stages of development.